SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     ![](./img/age_topics.png)

-!!! question "What is the daily and hourly activity for Age?"
+!!! question "What is the daily and hourly activity for age?"
 !!! success "Solution"
     The daily and hourly activity trajectories are similar across each age group, except for the 90-99 age group, which appears scattered due to missing data on certain dates.
     ```python